All Episodes

 Thank you for all you do.

-You you must know that for millions of us who listen to you every day, you keep us centered and you keep us sane.
+You must know that for millions of us who listen to you every day, you keep us centered and you keep us sane.

-Boom the plug on that's exactly right, but the boomers are headed, and we all know they are a big chunk.
+But the boomers are headed, and we all know they are a big chunk.

 This world has been their oyster.